-Fewer cities in USA have a history as rich and tumultuous as Detroit.
-It is a city with declining population and abandoned buildings but still somehow maintains its status of an important cultural center.
-It has arguably the largest surviving collection of 19th and 20th century buildings designed by some of the most prominent architects of that time.
+Fewer cities in the USA have a history as rich and tumultuous as Detroit.
+It is a city with a declining population and abandoned buildings but still somehow maintains its status as an important cultural center.
+It has arguably the largest surviving collection of 19th and 20th-century Detroit buildings designed by some of the most prominent architects of that time.

 2. Renaissance Center

 Built as an effort to lift up the city’s economy, Renaissance Center is a commercial complex of seven structures located on the Detroit International Waterfront.
 The 73- story Detroit Marriot Hotel is surrounded by 4 interconnected office towers, making the complex a “City within a City”.
 Due to the heavy massing of concrete on its lower floors, the design is termed as brutalist with Detroit Marriot being the tallest hotel in the western hemisphere.

 Built in 1928, Penobscot Building is an ornate art deco structure made in Indiana Limestone and Granite.
 Its art deco influence can be seen in the ornamentation on the building façade and sculptural decoration by Corrado Parducci.
 It forms a crucial part of the Detroit skyline and is a 47 story landmark, the tallest building in Michigan at the time it was built.

 A national historic landmark of USA, Guardian Building is a prime example of Art Deco and Modern architectural styles.
 It is an office building rising up to 36 stories, topped by two asymmetrical spires.
 It uses unconventional materials for construction like colored brick, tile, and terracotta which were also used as geometric decorations for both its interiors and building façade.
 Guardian building set a precedent for many other skyscrapers that were made following its design innovations.

 5. Fisher Building